 5.10 any other matters that Ministers should be aware of when considering the proposed instrument.

-7 An "extended" NIA must be prepared for treaties with regulatory impacts, containing all of the requirements otherwise considered in a Regulatory Impact Statement (RIS).
-In such cases, a separate, standalone RIS is not required.
+7. An "extended" NIA must be prepared for treaties with regulatory impacts, containing all of the requirements otherwise considered in an impact statement.
+In such cases, a separate, standalone impact statement is not required.

-8.2 provide an agency opinion on the quality of the impact analysis, which is a statement on whether the reviewer considers that the relevant RIS information and analysis summarised in the NIA meets/does not meet/partially meets the quality assurance criteria;
+8.2 provide an agency opinion on the quality of the impact analysis, which is a statement on whether the reviewer considers that the relevant impact statement information and analysis summarised in the NIA meets/does not meet/partially meets the quality assurance criteria;

 8.3 comment on any issues that have been identified in relation to any of the dimensions of quality set out in the quality assurance guidance.

 9. Briefly set out what steps, if any, are to be taken to publicise the treaty action.

 10. Briefly set out the consultation that has taken place in the course of developing the paper.
 Papers on treaty actions must comply with the standard consultation requirements for all submissions to Cabinet and Cabinet committees.